A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Statistical models

 Here $\mu$ represents the expected number of spontaneous or imported cases.
-The term $\sum_{s=1}^{t-1} y_s \varphi_{t-s}$ captures the cumulative self-excitation process, the mechanism by which $y_s$ cases that occurred at time $s$ exert influence with a delay of $t - s$ unit of time.
-The function $\varphi_{t-s}$ is the triggering kernel, describing the discrete distribution of the delay $d=t-s$ between infection and subsequent transmission and satisfies $\sum_{d=1}^{\infty} \varphi_{d} = 1$.
+The term $\sum_{s=1}^{t-1} y_s \varphi_{t-s}$ captures the cumulative self-excitation process, the mechanism by which $y_s$ cases that occurred at time $s$ exert influence with a delay of $ t-s$ units of time.
+The function $\varphi_{t-s}$ is the triggering kernel, describing the discrete distribution of the delay $d=t-s$ between infection and subsequent transmission, and satisfies $\sum_{d=1}^{\infty} \varphi_{d} = 1$.
 We adopt a geometric kernel, defined as $\varphi_d = \omega (1 - \omega)^{d - 1}$.
 This choice is motivated by the relationship between the geometric and exponential distributions: in continuous-time Hawkes processes, the exponential kernel is widely used to model memory decay.
-The geometric distribution can be seen as its natural discrete-time counterpart, offering a conceptually equivalent representation of how infectiousness decays over time \citep{browning2021simple}.
-In this context $\omega\in(0,1)$ controls the rate at which the influence of past cases diminishes over time.
+While this formulation assumes maximal influence immediately after infection, it can be adapted for diseases with a latent period by choosing a kernel with a mode at $d>1$.
+The geometric kernel provides a simple yet flexible starting point for general epidemics and is a natural discrete-time counterpart to the exponential distribution, capturing how infectiousness decays over time \citep{browning2021simple}.
+In this context, $\omega\in(0,1)$ controls the rate at which the influence of past cases diminishes over time.
 The factor $\left(1 - \frac{\sum_{s=1}^{t-1} y_s}{N}\right)$ accounts for the reduction in the susceptible population due to prior infections, ensuring that the model reflects the decreasing pool of individuals at risk as the epidemic progresses; $N$ denotes the total population size.
 Since the true trajectory of the reproduction number $R_t$ is unknown and likely to change over time due to interventions or behavioral shifts, we model $\log(R_t)$ as a random walk.
 This flexible formulation allows $R_t$ to adapt dynamically to change and seems more suited than a stationary process, which implies time-invariant statistical properties.
 The log-transform ensures positivity of $R_t$, a biologically meaningful constraint.
 This approach is widely adopted in both continuous and discrete-time epidemic models \citep{abbott2020estimating, koyama2021estimating, lamprinakou2023using}.
-We ensure numerical stability by placing a prior on $\nu_{1}$ that encourages small variability, thereby penalizing against runaway growth in $R_t$.
+To promote numerical stability, we place a prior on the innovation variance $\nu_1$ that imposes a penalty against excessive variability in $\log(R_t)$, thereby limiting unrealistically rapid fluctuations or runaway growth in $R_t$.
+At time $t=0$, latent variables are assigned values from prior distributions, which encode uncertainty about the initial state of the epidemic.